On this page

 There are many different chemotherapy drugs and new drugs are being developed all the time.
-You may be invited to take part in a research trial.
+You may be invited to take part in a clinical trial.

-Other anti-cancer drugs are used to treat cancer, but they are not usually known as chemotherapy.
-For example, drugs called targeted therapies work differently to chemotherapy.
+Other anti-cancer drugs are used to treat cancer.
+For example, drugs called targeted therapies are directed at certain parts of the cancer cell and work differently to chemotherapy.
 These drugs can be given on their own or in combination with chemotherapy drugs.

 Chemotherapy is usually given as several sessions of treatment, with rest periods in between the sessions.
 The rest period allows your body to recover from the side effects.
 It also allows the number of healthy cells in your blood to go back to normal.